kaith-hash/Cybersecurity-Elevate-Labs/README.md

 1. Collect Phishing Emails

-Obtain sample phishing emails from safe online sources or your email inbox (mark them as suspicious).
+-Obtain sample phishing emails from safe online sources or your email inbox (mark them as suspicious).

-Save them as .eml or copy raw text.
+-Save them as .eml or copy raw text.

 2. Extract Email Header

-Open the email in your client (Gmail, Outlook, Yahoo, etc.).
+-Open the email in your client (Gmail, Outlook, Yahoo, etc.).

-Locate “Show Original” / “View Source / Internet Headers”.
+-Locate “Show Original” / “View Source / Internet Headers”.

-Copy the full raw header for analysis.
+-Copy the full raw header for analysis.

 3. Analyse Header Using MXToolbox

-Go to MxToolbox Email Header Analyzer.
+-Go to MxToolbox Email Header Analyzer.

-Paste the raw header into the analyzer.
+-Paste the raw header into the analyzer.

-Review authentication results (SPF, DKIM, DMARC) and sender IP routing.
+-Review authentication results (SPF, DKIM, DMARC) and sender IP routing.

 4. Check Suspicious Links and Attachments

-Hover over links to reveal the real URLs (do not click).
+-Hover over links to reveal the real URLs (do not click).

-Note any mismatched domains or IP addresses.
+-Note any mismatched domains or IP addresses.

-Check attachment names for .exe, .zip, or unusual file types.
+-Check attachment names for .exe, .zip, or unusual file types.

 5. Review Email Content

-Look for urgent or threatening language.
+-Look for urgent or threatening language.

-Check grammar, spelling errors, and generic greetings.
+-Check grammar, spelling errors, and generic greetings.

-Identify signs of social engineering.
+-Identify signs of social engineering.

 6.Document Findings

-Record all suspicious indicators: spoofed sender, failed authentication, mismatched links, malicious attachments, urgency, spelling errors.
+-Record all suspicious indicators: spoofed sender, failed authentication, mismatched links, malicious attachments, urgency, spelling errors.

-Summarise phishing traits in a report for awareness or learning purposes.
+-Summarise phishing traits in a report for awareness or learning purposes.

 7. Optional (Safe Lab Analysis)

-Use VirusTotal or sandbox environments to inspect attachments.
+-Use VirusTotal or sandbox environments to inspect attachments.

-Use dig or whois for domain reputation checks.
+-Use dig or whois for domain reputation checks.

 ✅ Outcome: